etal/cnvkit/doc/pipeline.rst

 Extracting focal CNV
 ````````````````````

+*New in version 0.9.7*

+The additional script ``cnv_ztest.py`` were replaced by a dedicated ``bintest``
-Test each bin in a .cnr file individually for non-neutral copy number.
+command replace each bin in a .cnr file individually for non-neutral copy number.
 Specifically, calculate the probability of a bin's log2 value versus a
 normal distribution with a mean of of 0 and standard deviation
 back-calculated from bin weight.
 Output another .cnr file with z-test